Nick Ramphal

 • Kingsland Holdings (in partnership with United Airlines) in its judicially sanctioned share foreclosure and assumption of control of Avianca Airlines, Latin America’s second largest airline, following Avianca’s default on a convertible note issued to United, and the subsequent restructuring and USD250m recapitalization of Avianca.

-• Commerzbank AG in a joint venture transaction with A global financial institution involving a balance sheet restructuring of Commerzbank.
+• Commerzbank AG in a joint venture with A global financial institution involving a balance sheet restructuring of Commerzbank.

 Capital Markets and Credit Financing